 What am I allowed to print?
-You can print anything you would like, with the exception of phone cases, cannabis paraphernalia, weapons (of any kind), and anything deemed offensive at the discretion of the DME staff.
+You can print anything you would like, with the exception of cannabis paraphernalia, weapons (of any kind), and items flagged as offensive by DME management.

 Do I have to stay the whole time?
 You only need to stay for the first 20 minutes of your print.

 Can I choose the colour?
 Filament colours rotate at random, and availability of any colour is not guaranteed.
 Check in with a DME advisor to see what colours are available before you book a print at the DME.

 Can I bring my own filament?
 Although this may change in the future, we generally cannot print in other filament types.
 At present, the DME only prints in PLA or PLA+ filaments, typically in either black or white.
 Students are only permitted to use these pre-loaded filaments at our printing stations.

 Are there any exceptions to the time limit?
 Unfortunately we have a limit of 6 hours per print.